galeone/dynamic-training-bench/README.md

 Once created the model file, the methods defined in the interface file must be implemented.

-It's recommended, but not strictly required, to use the wrappers built around the Tensorflow methods to define the model: this wrappers creates log and visualizations for you.
+It's recommended, but not strictly required, to use the wrappers built around the Tensorflow methods to define the model: these wrappers creates log and visualizations for you.

 ## Wrappers